TimeATronics/Micro-for-Android/README.md

 > 1. Containing only the text editor.
 > 2. Containing the text editor and the `GNU Compiler Collection (GCC v10.2.0)`.
 > 3. Containing the text editor, `GCC v10.2.0` and `Python v3.6.6`.
+> Note: Read Installation notes to know more about changes in v2 & 3.

 ## How does it work ?